smucclaw/eu-ai-act/act.md

 2. Providers or prospective providers may conduct testing of high-risk AI systems referred to in Annex III in real world conditions at any time before the placing on the market or putting into service of the AI system on their own or in partnership with one or more prospective users.

+The testing in real world conditions under this Article may occur in the course of the participation in a AI regulatory sandbox under the conditions specified in Article 53(1a).
+In such a case, supervision and guidance by the national competent authorities or, where applicable, the European Data Protection Supervisor, may be extended to

 3. The testing of high-risk AI systems in real world conditions under this Article shall be without prejudice to ethical review that may be required by national or Union law.

 4. Providers or prospective providers may conduct the testing in real world conditions only where all of the following conditions are met:

-testing in real world conditions is to be conducted or the European Data Protection Supervisor, as applicable;
+    a.  the provider or prospective provider has drawn up a real-world testing plan and submitted it to the market surveillance authority in the Member State(s) where the testing in real world conditions is to be conducted or the European Data Protection Supervisor, as applicable;

-\(b\) the market surveillance authority in the Member State(s) where the testing in real world conditions is to be conducted or to the European Data Protection Supervisor, as applicable, have not objected to the testing within 30 days after its submission;
+    b.  the market surveillance authority in the Member State(s) where the testing in real world conditions is to be conducted or to the European Data Protection Supervisor, as applicable, have not objected to the testing within 30 days after its submission;

-\(c\) the provider or prospective provider has registered the testing in real world conditions in the EU database referred to in Article 60(6) with a Union-wide unique single identification number and the information specified in Annex VIIIa;
+    c.  the provider or prospective provider has registered the testing in real world conditions in the EU database referred to in Article 60(5a) with a Union-wide unique single identification number and the information specified in Annex VIIIa;

-\(d\) the provider or prospective provider conducting the testing in real world conditions is established in the Union or it has appointed a legal representative for the purpose of the testing in real world conditions who is established in the Union;
+    d.  the provider or prospective provider conducting the testing in real world conditions is established in the Union or it has appointed a legal representative for the purpose of the testing in real world conditions who is established in the Union;

-\(e\) data collected and processed for the purpose of the testing in real world conditions shall not be transferred to countries outside the Union, unless the transfer and the processing provides equivalent safeguards to those provided under Union law;
+    e.  data collected and processed for the purpose of the testing in real world conditions shall not be transferred to countries outside the Union, unless the transfer and the processing provides equivalent safeguards to those provided under Union law;

-\(f\) the testing in real world conditions does not last longer than necessary to achieve its objectives and in any case not longer than 12 months;
+    f.  the testing in real world conditions does not last longer than necessary to achieve its objectives and in any case not longer than 12 months;

-; persons belonging to vulnerable groups due to their age, physical or mental disability are appropriately protected;
+    g.   ; persons belonging to vulnerable groups due to their age, physical or mental disability are appropriately protected;

+    h.

-\(i\) where a provider or prospective provider organises the testing in real world conditions in cooperation with one or more prospective users, the latter have been informed of all aspects of the testing that are relevant to their decision to participate, and given the relevant instructions on how to use the AI system referred to in Article 13; the provider or prospective provider and the user(s) shall conclude an agreement specifying their roles and responsibilities with a view to ensuring compliance with the provisions for testing in real world conditions under this Regulation and other applicable Union and Member States legislation;
+    i.  where a provider or prospective provider organises the testing in real world conditions in cooperation with one or more prospective users, the latter have been informed of all aspects of the testing that are relevant to their decision to participate, and given the relevant instructions on how to use the AI system referred to in Article 13; the provider or prospective provider and the user(s) shall conclude an agreement specifying their roles and responsibilities with a view to ensuring compliance with the provisions for testing in real world conditions under this Regulation and other applicable Union and Member States legislation;

-\(j\) the subjects of the testing in real world conditions have given informed consent in accordance with Article 64b;
+    j.  the subjects of the testing in real world conditions have given informed consent in accordance with Article 54b, or in the case of law enforcement, where the seeking of informed consent would prevent the AI system from being tested, the testing itself and the outcome of the testing in the real world conditions shall not have a negative effect on the subject;

-\(k\) the testing in real world conditions is effectively overseen by the provider or prospective provider and user(s) with persons who are suitably qualified in the relevant field and have the necessary capacity, training and authority to perform their tasks;
+    k.  the testing in real world conditions is effectively overseen by the provider or prospective provider and user(s) with persons who are suitably qualified in the relevant field and have the necessary capacity, training and authority to perform their tasks;

-reversed or disregarded.
+    l.  the predictions, recommendations or decisions of the AI system can be effectively reversed or disregarded.

 5. Any subject of the testing in real world conditions, or his or her legally designated representative, as appropriate, may, without any resulting detriment and without having to provide any justification, withdraw from the testing at any time by revoking his or her informed consent.
 The withdrawal of the informed consent shall not affect the activities already carried out and the use of data obtained based on the informed consent before its withdrawal.